US STOCKS-Wall St gains on Disney's surprise profit, fiscal aid hopes

 By Medha Singh and Ambar Warrick

-Aug 5 (Reuters) - Wall Street’s main indexes rose on Wednesday following upbeat services industry survey and Disney’s surprise quarterly profit, with sentiment aided by signs that a coronavirus fiscal relief package was imminent.
+Aug 5 (Reuters) - Wall Street’s main indexes rose on Wednesday after Disney delivered a surprise quarterly profit, with sentiment aided by signs that a coronavirus fiscal relief package was imminent.

-White House negotiators on Tuesday vowed to work “around the clock” with congressional Democrats to try to reach a deal on the package by the end of this week.

-“The Democrats and the Republicans have to come together like The Beatles’ 1969 release,” said Gerald Sparrow, chief investment officer of the Sparrow Growth Fund in St. Louis, Missouri.

-“My forecast is that they do come to an agreement, they do provide more stimulus, and the market moves higher on that.”

-Walt Disney Co’s shares jumped 10.5%, providing the biggest boost the S&P 500 and the Dow as revenue declines for its parks and media networks were not as bad as feared.
+Walt Disney Co’s shares jumped 9.5%, among the biggest boosts to the S&P 500 and Dow, as revenue declines for its parks and media networks were not as bad as feared.

-Drugstore operator and health insurer CVS Health Corp topped estimates for quarterly profit and raised its full-year forecast, while Humana Inc and drugmaker Regeneron Pharmaceuticals Inc also posted forecast-beating earnings.
+Payments processor Square Inc surged 8.7% after reporting a 64% rise in second-quarter revenue, as consumers increased online buying and used its peer-to-peer Cash App platform during the pandemic.

 Better-than-feared corporate results and a surge in shares of heavyweight technology companies have fueled a stimulus-driven rally in Wall Street’s main indexes, bringing the S&P 500 within 2% of its record high hit in February.

+Earlier in the day, a loose precursor to the monthly jobs report on Friday showed U.S. private employers hired far fewer workers than expected last month.

+“The (ADP) number confirms what the Fed is saying, that there’s going to be fits and starts with this economy,” said Sparrow.

-But investors have also been concerned about signs that the U.S. economic activity is stalling amid a surge in cases of the novel coronavirus in parts of the country.
+Concerns about signs the U.S. economic activity is stalling amid a surge in cases of the novel coronavirus in parts of the country has strengthened the case for more fiscal aid.

-The ISM survey also showed that hiring declined, supporting views that a recovery in the labor market was faltering.

-Earlier in the day, the ADP report, considered a precursor to the monthly jobs report on Friday, showed U.S. private payrolls increased by 167,000 in July, far below economists expectations of 1.5 million additions.
+Congressional Democrats and White House officials were set to resume negotiations on coronavirus relief legislation on Wednesday, with administration officials aiming for an agreement by Friday.

-Among sectors, financials, industrials and materials, that track economic growth, outperformed among major S&P sectors.
-The energy index rose 1.8% as oil prices hit their highest since early-March.
+Financials, industrials and materials , that track economic growth, outperformed among the major S&P sectors.
+The energy index strengthened as oil prices jumped nearly 3%.

-Johnson & Johnson rose about 1% after it said the United States government would pay over $1 billion for 100 million doses of its investigational coronavirus vaccine.
+Teladoc Health Inc fell 15% after agreeing to buy chronic care provider Livongo Health Inc in a deal valuing the company at $18.5 billion, betting on a boom in online care and consultations spurred by the coronavirus crisis.
+Livongo shares also fell 7.7%.

-Electric trucks maker Nikola Corporation slumped 11.1% after it reported a wider quarterly loss in its first results as a listed entity.
+Electric truckmaker Nikola Corp slumped 11.1% after it reported a bigger quarterly loss in its first results as a listed entity.

-Advancing issues outnumbered decliners by a 2.62-to-1 ratio on the NYSE and by a 1.80-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 2.21-to-1 ratio on the NYSE and a 1.62-to-1 ratio on the Nasdaq.

-The S&P index recorded 43 new 52-week highs and no new low, while the Nasdaq recorded 187 new highs and eight new lows.
-(Reporting by Medha Singh and Ambar Warrick in Bengaluru; editing by Uttaresh.V and Anil D’Silva)
+The S&P index recorded 43 new 52-week highs and no new low, while the Nasdaq recorded 192 new highs and eight new lows.
+(Reporting by Medha Singh and Ambar Warrick in Bengaluru; Editing by Uttaresh.V, Anil D’Silva and Shounak Dasgupta)